MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-consume-web-service-asynchronously-batch.md

 Use this sample code to follow along with the workflow described in greater detail in the following sections.

-Here, we publish the same web service that was published [in this tutorial](concept-operationalize-deploy-consume.md) article.
-Then, we consume that web service asynchronously.

 >[!IMPORTANT]
 >Be sure to replace the remoteLogin() function with the correct login details for your configuration.
 Connecting to Machine Learning Server using the mrsdeploy package is covered [in this article](how-to-connect-log-in-with-mrsdeploy.md).